kartik-01/Employee-wellbeing-and-productivity-tracker/README.md

 ## Use Cases
 * Employee Wellbeing: Calculate stress levels and suggest personalized wellbeing interventions based on personality and productivity data.<br/>
 * Productivity Tracking: Track work-related data such as weekly task completion to visualize productivity trends and identify areas for improvement.<br/>
-* Personalized Recommendations: Provide personalized interventions, such as break time notifications, hobbies suggestions, or counseling options based on survey inputs and analysis.<br/>
+* Personalized Recommendations: Provide personalized interventions, such as break time notifications, suggestions based on the user's hobbies, likes/dislikes, or counseling options based on survey inputs and analysis of stress levels.<br/>

 ## Persona Summary
 * Employees: Individuals looking to monitor and improve their productivity and mental wellbeing.<br/>